 Why learn Maori?

 Learning Maori as a second language contributes to cross-cultural understanding and social harmony.
 By learning Maori, students have access to the indigenous culture, to its customs, to its oral traditions and growing literature.
-Most importantly, they are able to speak with and listen to Maori people in Maori - in the language in which the essence of Maoritanga is expressed.
+Most importantly, they are able to speak with and listen to Maori people in Maori - the language in which the essence of Maoritanga is expressed.

-Where does Maori lead?
+Where can Maori lead?

 Why learn French?

 French is also an official working language of numerous international and non-governmental organisations such as the Red Cross and the United Nations.
-Learning French can also be a door into the world of fashion, the wine-making industry or simply being able to communicate French speakers and appreciate their culture.
+Learning French can also be a door into the world of fashion, the wine-making industry or simply being able to communicate with French speakers and appreciate their culture.

 Where can French lead?